 We all need to ensure our bodies are well maintained machines to maximize our potential and stay injury free.

 - Injury prevention “fix injury before it happens"

 Consistency in training is essential for runners to perform their best.
 Energy expenditure during running must be spent wisely to ensure maximum efficiency.
 So my job is to ensure the right muscles are doing their job properly and have the physical ability to function.

 If your gait isn't correct here is an eye opener for you.
 Say you are running 90 steps per minute per leg, in an hour that is 5400 steps per leg per hour.
 With your biomechanics not in line niggles come on pretty fast and you could be spending more energy than you need, overall becoming prone to injury and not reaching your maximum potential.

-Here are the benefits of remedial massage therapy:
+Here are the benefits of remedial massage for runners:

 1. Increased mobility

 2. Increased stability

 3. Activating essential muscles (prime movers and stabilizers)